cstratopoulos/camargue/README.md

 Both must be installed before proceeding.

-After installing Concorde, go into the directory `camargue/externals` and create a softlink to the `concorde` directory.
+After installing Concorde, go into the directory `camargue/externals` and create a symlink to the `concorde` directory.
 That is, `concorde` must be the name of the folder containing the files `TSP`, `INCLUDE`, `CUT`, etc.